sca-research/uELMO/Linux/uelmo/Readme.md

 $ python3 readtracefile.py ${SMURF_FORMAT_OUTPUT}
 ```
 The same script also serves as an example of how to use the SMURF python module to interpret a SMURF trace.

+## 6. Known issues
+1. A potential bug may exist in the forward mechanism that it does not trigger in some code sequences.
+This has been noticed once in SUB(1) instruction.
+The temporary patch for SUB(1) is to write back to the target register immediately ignoring the forward mechanism.
+Such patching results into a memory cycle inconsistency (i.e. the ALU output is written back to the register earlier than it should be).

+2. Symbols are annotated to Memory_data and Memory_readbuf in the first cycle of LDR instructions, despite data are physically loaded into the bus in the next cycle.